joao-m-lourenco-alpt/advanced-jenkins-training/jenkins/Labs/Jenkins Lab I - Basic.md

   apt-get update
   apt-get install maven
  ```
 📌 **Question:** What happens if you restart the container?
-Does Jenkins retain the configurations? 🤔 <br>
+Does Jenkins retain the configurations?
+How ? 🤔 <br>

 ---